 For example, what kind of content does your site focus on?

 You’ll also want to know exactly who your target audience is so you understand what the people visiting your site will be looking for.

 After this, your job is to come up with title and tagline possibilities that reflect the answers to those questions.
 They should tell visitors what your site is about and who you’re trying to attract.
 Obviously this is an individualized process, but here are a few examples to get you started.

-Coulee Creative’s focus is clear from one glance at the home page, thanks to the use of the term “creative” in the title and the tagline’s reference to “crafting websites”.
-Plus, the tagline communicates the business’ style and conviction through the terms “friendly folks” and “passionate” respectively.
+Coulee Creative’s focus is clear from one glance at the home page, thanks to the use of the term “creative” in the title and the tagline’s reference to “crafting custom websites”.
+Plus, the tagline communicates the business’ style and conviction through the terms “fierce” and “expertise in marketing” respectively.

 Next, the Tradewinds Hotel is a creative but straightforward name that communicates the business’ industry right away.
 For the tagline, they went with a simple series of words that tells visitors exactly what visitors can do at the hotel.